Position Announcement—Regional Manager for Region 11Print This Post

 - community assessment;

-- use and interpretation of data;
+- using and interpreting data;

 - strategy development, implementation, and sustainability;

-- measurement and communication of results;
+- measuring and communicating results;

 - Collaborative governance and infrastructure;